 Reporting a crime to law enforcement is essential to the apprehension and arrest of criminals.
 The odds of making an arrest decrease quickly with the passage of time.
 If you are the victim of a crime, or a witness to a crime, immediately go to a safe place and then call DPS if the incident occurred on-campus (call 911 if the incident occurred off-campus).
 Stay on the line with the dispatcher and tell them everything you can remember about the suspect (his/her clothing and appearance, physical description, vehicle, direction of travel, and anything else that may be helpful to police in their effort to apprehend the suspect).
-Reporting crimes to law enforcement decreases the likelihood that the crime will happen again and assists the Department of Public Safety to develop specific ways to combat crime.
+Reporting crimes to law enforcement decreases the likelihood that the crime will happen again and assists DPS to develop specific ways to combat crime.

-If you are the victim of, or a witness, to a crime, USC strongly encourages you to promptly report the matter to the Department of Public Safety by dialing the following number(s): In an emergency (213) 740-4321 or in a non-emergency situation (213) 740-6000 for the UPC campus or (323) 442-1200 for the HSC campus.
+If you are the victim of, or a witness, to a crime, USC strongly encourages you to promptly report the matter to DPS by dialing the following number(s): in an emergency (213) 740-4321 or in a non-emergency situation (213) 740-6000 for the UPC campus (323) 442-1200 for the HSC campus.